Early Childhood Mental Health

 How the Program Works

-- The program directors and parent complete a referral form.
-Fax the form to Sarah Lusardi, Clinical Supervisor, at (413) 586-1725 or email email@example.com with "referral" in the subject line.
+- Our Program Directors and parent will complete a referral form.
+Please fax the form to Sarah Lusardi, Clinical Supervisor, at (413) 586-1725 or email email@example.com with “referral” in the subject line.

 - We meet with parents and teachers together to create a support plan which includes strategies to help the child at home, in school, and in the community.

 - Referrals for speech, language, and sensory screenings; or for ongoing therapy, may be included in the plan.

 - Whole classroom and program wide services are also available and will be delivered virtually.

 - The time frame for services is typically 3-6 months.